dataesr/ticket-office/README.md

 --you might have issues with imap server if you start localy (especialy on work wifi), if needed, disable the function called : "fetchEmails"

---you also might have issues if you install a new dependencie, check if all dependencies are in package.json (especially in server)
+--you also might have issues if you install a new dependencie, check if all dependencies are in package.json (especially in server) if you have and 503 issue, check error on pod --`kubectl get pods -n ticket-office`
+--`kubectl logs ticket-office-xxxxxxx-yyyyyy -n ticket-office`

 # Links